Czino/inputs-outputs-functions/Buxus sempervirens - Common box.md

 ---
 aliases: Common box, Boxwood
 ---
-Common box (Buxus sempervirens) is a slow-growing evergreen shrub native to Europe, including the [[Mediterranean]] region, widely grown as a formal clipped hedge for its dense, fine foliage.
+Common box (Buxus sempervirens) is a slow-growing evergreen shrub native to [[Europe]], including the [[Mediterranean]] region, widely grown as a formal clipped hedge for its dense, fine foliage.
 All parts of the plant are poisonous.

 ## Inputs
 - [[Hardiness zone 6]][^1]